Energy in Simple Harmonic Motion

 Hence, T.E.= E = 1/2 ka2

 This is the equation of total energy in a simple harmonic motion of a body performing the simple harmonic motion.
-As k , aare constants, the total energy in the simple harmonic motion of a body performing SHM remains constant that means , it is independent of displacement x.
+As k , a2 are constants, the total energy in the simple harmonic motion of a body performing SHM remains constant that means , it is independent of displacement x.

 The law of conservation of energy states that energy can neither be created nor destroyed.
 Therefore, the total energy in simple harmonic motion will always be constant.
 However, kinetic energy and potential energy are interchangeable.